Soviet invasion of Xinjiang: Conclusion of operations

 Ma Zhongying and his army retreated to Kashgar, arriving on April 6, 1934.
 GPU Soviet troops did not advance beyond Turfan.
 Ma was chased by provincial forces of White Russians, Mongols, and Sheng Shicai's Chinese troops from Manchuria, all the way to Aksu, but the pursuit gradually abated.
 Ma arrived in Sven Hedin's hijacked lorry, with the final part of his army, the rear guard, behind the advance guard.
 His forces were reported to be superior in hand-to-hand combat, but the Soviets continued to bomb his positions.

 General Ma told the British consulate in Kashgar that he immediately required assistance against the Russians, pointing out that he owed allegiance to the Chinese government, and that he intended to save Xinjiang from the grip of the Russians.
 Ma Zhongying consolidated his position at Maral-Bashi and Fayzabad, establishing defensive lines against the Soviet/provincial attack.
 Ma Hushan directed the defense against the provincial forces.
 Bombing runs continued at Maral-Bashi in June, Ma Zhongying ordered his forces to shift from Kashgar to Khotan.
-On 4th, 5th and 6th July the Tungan forces streamed out of Kashgar towards Khotan, apparently expecting Ma Zhongying to follow with the rear-guard, as he had done during the retreat from Korla to Kashgar.
+On 4, 5 and 6 July the Tungan forces streamed out of Kashgar towards Khotan, apparently expecting Ma Zhongying to follow with the rear-guard, as he had done during the retreat from Korla to Kashgar.
 However, for unknown reasons, Ma Zhongying himself crossed the border into the Soviet Union and was never heard from again.
-What actually happened, in the words of the British Consul-General Thomson-Glover, was that: Ma Zhongying left Kashgar for Irkeshtam early on 7th July with three or four of his officers...and an escort of some 50 Tungans and one or more members of the USSR Consulate or Trade Agency (Ma Zhongying was accompanied by M.Konstantinov, the Secretary of the Soviet Consulate at Kashgar, as far as Ming Yol, the first stage on the road to Irkeshtam).
+What actually happened, in the words of the British Consul-General Thomson-Glover, was that: "Ma Zhongying left Kashgar for Irkeshtam early on 7th July with three or four of his officers ... and an escort of some 50 Tungans and one or more members of the USSR Consulate or Trade Agency (Ma Zhongying was accompanied by M.Konstantinov, the Secretary of the Soviet Consulate at Kashgar, as far as Ming Yol, the first stage on the road to Irkeshtam).
 Arrived near the border to Russia the escort were met by Russians and Russian-employed troops.
-The Tungan escort dispersed or handed over their arms to some of Khoja Niyaz' levies and Ma Zhongying disappeared into Russia.

-Vice British Consul-General in Kashgar in 1937 M.C.Jillet, who travelled to Tunganistan in 1937 and interviewed Ma Hushan, then the commander of 36th Division, reported that Ma Zhongying went to the Soviet Union as a hostage to prevent the further punishment of his troops.
+The Tungan escort dispersed or handed over their arms to some of Khoja Niyaz' levies and Ma Zhongying disappeared into Russia."
+British Vice Consul-General in Kashgar in 1937 M. C. Jillet, who travelled to Tunganistan in 1937 and interviewed Ma Hushan, then the commander of 36th Division, reported that Ma Zhongying went to the Soviet Union "as a hostage to prevent the further punishment of his troops".